 Connecticut Polish American Archive

 The Polish Studies Program at Central Connecticut State University was initiated by local Polonia activists in 1974 with the donation of books on Poland.
-Community donations continued, leading to the creation of the Polish Heritage Collectionhttp://library.ccsu.edu/.
-The gifts also included a substantial number of archival materials, and in 1986 the Program received a grant from the National Historical Publications and Records Commission to establish the Connecticut Polish American Archive (CPAA) with the mission to collect, preserve, and make accessible these materials.
-Finding aids to selected CPAA collections can be found on its web page at: http://library.ccsu.edu/help/spcoll/cpaa/index.php and on Connecticut Online Archive at http://library.wcsu.edu/cao/ and inventories to remaining CPAA collections are available on demand.
+Community donations continued, leading to the creation of the Polish Heritage Collection http://library.ccsu.edu/.
+The gifts also included a substantial number of archival materials, and in 1986 the program received a grant from the National Historical Publications and Records Commission to establish the Connecticut Polish American Archive (CPAA) with the mission to collect, preserve, and make accessible these materials.
+Links to selected CPAA collections can be found on its web page at http://library.ccsu.edu/help/spcoll/cpaa/index.php and on the Connecticut Online Archive at http://library.wcsu.edu/cao/.
+Inventories to remaining CPAA collections are available on demand.

 Three collections at CPAA record the publishing activities of the Polish American community all over the United States.
 These are the Polish American periodical collection, Polish American publications (non-serial) collection, and a Polish American anniversary and ephemeral imprints collection.
-The periodical collection holds titles produced from the 1870s to the present in different locations throughout the U.S. with a predominance of titles published on the east coast.
+The periodical collection holds titles produced from the 1870s to the present in different locations throughout the U.S. with a predominance of titles published on the East Coast.
 Included are all formats of periodical publications — newspapers, magazines, scholarly publications, bulletins, newsletters, and yearbooks.
-The Polish American publications collection preserves all kind of monographic imprints (books, pamphlets, musical scores) published by large companies such as the Polish American Publishing Co., Antoni Paryski, Wladyslaw Dyniewicz, the Worzalla Brothers, and W. H. Sajewski, as well as smaller publishing houses.
+The Polish American publications collection preserves monographic imprints (books, pamphlets, musical scores) published by large companies such as the Polish American Publishing Co., Antoni Paryski, Wladyslaw Dyniewicz, the Worzalla Brothers, and W. H. Sajewski, as well as smaller publishing houses.